EffectOrientedProgramming/book/Chapters/03_Superpowers.md

       userName
 ```

-`sendToManualQueue` is what happens when the user can't be saved.
+`sendToManualQueue` happens when the user can't be saved.

 Let's run the new Effect in the `neverWorks` scenario to ensure we reach the fallback: